cryoTUD/locscale/docs/tutorials/fem.md

 #### Visualising confidence-weighted maps in ChimeraX
 The best way to visualise confidence scores is using the surface colour option in ChimeraX. `LocScale` outputs the pVDDT scores in MRC format, withc each voxel representing the pVDDT score associated with it.  <br>

-In ChimeraX, if your model #1 refers to the feature enhanced map (`locscale_output.mrc`) and model #2 refers to the pVDDT score map (`pVDDT.mrc`), use the following command to visualise the confidence score superimposed on the surface map:
+In ChimeraX, if your model #1 refers to the feature enhanced map (`locscale_output.mrc`) and model #2 refers to the pVDDT score map (`pVDDT.mrc`), use the following command to visualise the confidence score superimposed on the map surface:

 ```bash
 color sample #1 map #2 palette -95, #0000ff; -80, #00ffff; 0, 00ff00; 80, #ffff00; 95, #ff0000;